Porketta

-Porketta, also known as Iron Range porketta is a unique type of porchetta hailing from Minnesota, it is an important part of the local cuisine.
+Porketta, also known as Iron Range porketta, is a unique type of porchetta hailing from Minnesota.
+It is an important part of the local cuisine.
 The dish consists of slow roasted, heavily seasoned pork.
 It was invented by Italian immigrants in the Iron Range, and was likely created because traditional porchetta ingredients and techniques were not available.
-Fraboni Sausage, in Hibbing, produces porketta.
+Fraboni Sausage in Hibbing, Minnesota, produces porketta.
 The dish is similar to pulled pork.

 Differences from traditional porchetta

 Cuts of meat

-Traditional porchetta often uses pork belly with the skin on.
-While porketta uses pork butt or pork shoulder. additionally, porketta is usually butterflied and rolled.
+Traditional porchetta often uses pork belly with the skin on, while porketta uses pork butt or pork shoulder.
+Additionally, porketta is usually butterflied and rolled.

 Seasonings

 Porketta always uses fennel and garlic, while Italian porchetta uses a wide variety of seasonings and sometimes stuffs the pig with liver.

 Cooking methods

-Italian porchetta is roasted, while porketta can baked, smoked, or cooked in a crockpot.
+Italian porchetta is roasted, while porketta can baked in a Dutch oven, or cooked in a crockpot.

 Porketta sandwich

 One of the most popular ways to enjoy porketta is on a sandwich.
-Typically placed on ciabatta or a hard roll.
-It can be served with mustard, banana peppers, roasted red peppers, or provolone cheese, but is commonly served plain.
+Typically placed on ciabatta or a hard roll, it can be served with mustard, banana peppers, roasted red peppers, or provolone cheese, but is commonly served plain.